spyke/spyke/TUTORIAL.md

 hand, because all the relevant spike waveforms are already stored in the `.wave` file.
 This is good, because in general the original source file will be at least an order of magnitude greater in size, and therefore potentially inconvenient to keep on hand.

+### Sorting full tracks with [KiloSort](https://github.com/cortex-lab/KiloSort)

+spyke has the concept of a "track": a set of recordings in multiple files that were all done in the same position in the brain, for which spike sorting should be done all together. spyke can work fairly seamlessly with KiloSort to provide a better initial set of clusters, which can then be refined as usual within spyke.
+To sort a full track with spyke and KiloSort:

+1. File->New Track.
+Navigate to your folder with a series worth of source files (`.ns6` or `.dat` or `.srf`), type in the desired track name and hit Save to create a `.track` file.

+2. The track file is automatically opened.
+Open up the chart and LFP windows (View menu or toolbar) for a better look at the data.
+You can scroll through the track by clicking, pressing `LEFT`/`RIGHT` or `PGUP`/`PGDOWN`, or by scrolling with the mouse wheel.
+You might notice some blank periods, representing the time in between recordings in the track.
+You can play around with Filtering, CAR (common average reference) and Sampling settings in the menu (although these are all ignored during raw data export).
+Notice how CAR can make quite a difference in the noise level.
+If you use CAR->Median (the default), the noise is reduced without really changing any spike amplitudes.
+Disable any channels you think are faulty by right-clicking on them.
+If you click on a channel again, it's re-enabled.

+3. File->Save Track Channels to save any channel selections you may have made.

+4. File->Export->Raw Data->.dat & KiloSort files.
+Choose the desired destination folder and
+hit Open.
+This exports a concatenated .dat file from all your source files in the current `.track` file, as well as the required files to run KiloSort.

+5. Open the `.ks_run.m` file, check the first two lines to make sure that the path to wherever you installed Kilosort and [npy-matlab](https://github.com/kwikteam/npy-matlab) is correct.
+If it isn't correct, you can fix it there, or better yet, fix it permanently for yourself in the `templates/kilosort/ks_run.m` template file in the spyke directory.

+6. Start MATLAB, cd to the folder where you exported to, and run the `.ks_run.m` file.
+Kilosort automatically does its own filtering and CAR, but it doesn't resample.

+7. When KiloSort is done, with the `.track` still open in spyke, go File->Convert KiloSort .npy to events.zip

+8. File->Open the `.events.zip` file you just created.
+This will import the results from Kilosort into spyke.
+This will probably take quite a while as it extracts the waveforms from the raw data and performs spatial localization on each spike.